directed by David Gordon Green

 Comments:

-This is an upper-tier priced Criterion - but worth every penny.
+ON THE DVD: This is an upper-tier priced Criterion - but worth every penny.
 Although modestly produced as an independent effort the slightly inferior quality of the master is only moderately realized on this DVD.
 The film is a great work of art reminiscent of many of cinema's great auteurs.
 Extras are bountiful with commentary and shorts.
-Fabulous work by Criterion bringing this to DVD, when it might otherwise have gone by the wayside. out of
+Fabulous work by Criterion bringing this to DVD.

 Gary W. Tooze